How to implement server-side encryption with customer keys (SSE-C) with CoreWeave AI Object Storage

 Set environment variables for your CoreWeave credentials:

-Alternatively, configure your CoreWeave credentials to work with the AWS CLI.Using a separate profile for CoreWeave AI Object Storage is recommended to avoid conflicts with your other AWS profiles and S3-compatible services; if you do not set up this configuration, you may encounter errors when using AI Object Storage.
+Alternatively, configure your CoreWeave credentials to work with the AWS CLI.We recommend using a separate profile for CoreWeave AI Object Storage to avoid conflicts with your other AWS profiles and S3-compatible services.
+If you don’t set up this configuration, you might encounter errors when using AI Object Storage.

 Configure CoreWeave credentials